ncatlab/nlab-content/pages/8/1/4/6/16418/content.md

   In fact $OSp(1\vert 64)$ is the smallest simple supergroup that contains the [[M-theory super Lie algebra]].
 Moreover, it is generated from its M-theory sub-algebra and the [[special conformal transformations]]  ([Bars-Deliduman-Minic 99, p.
 5](#BarsDelidumanMinic99))

-* The [[super anti de Sitter spacetimes]] are quotients of orthosymplictic super Lie groups:
+* The [[super anti de Sitter spacetimes]] are quotients of orthosymplectic super Lie groups:

 | $\phantom{A}$$d$$\phantom{A}$ | $\phantom{A}$[[super anti de Sitter spacetime]]$\phantom{A}$ |
 |-----|---|